 [Kosoku setsudanki] (high-speed cutter) An electric tool that cuts metal pipes, rebar, light steel sections, etc. by rotating a grinding stone for cutting.
 Much like a chip saw cutter, but a chip saw uses a circular saw blade to cut materials.
-The blades of chip saw cutters wear easily, whereas the blades of high-speed cutters last longer.
+Whereas the blades of chip saw cutters are prone to wear, the blades of high-speed cutters are characterized by their longevity.